SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_2/Activity_2.md/X the power of Y.md

+# Problem Statement
- Write a program that finds the result of x the power of y
+The program calculates the result of  x raised to the power of y
+## Problem analysis

- The problem requires the value of x and y to be entered by the user.
+* The user enters the value of x and y.

- The algorithm would be:

-Step 1 - Start
+* The output will be x raised to the power of y .
+## Steps

+1. **Start**

+2. **Accept inputs**:
-Step 2 - Accept the value of x and y
+   - Accept the values of x and y.

-Step 3 - Check the validity of the input

-    3.1 - If it is valid, goto Step 4
+3. **Check the inputs**:

+    3.1.
+If both inputs are valid (numeric and not zero for both x and y at the same time), proceed to Step 4.

-    3.2 - If it is invalid ( if both inputs are zero or characters or symbol), print invalid input and goto Step 6
+    3.2.
+If the inputs are invalid (both x and y are zero or inputs are characters or symbols), print "Invalid input" and go to Step 6.

-Step 4 - Calculate x the power of y as the product of x , y times.
+5. **Calculate x raised to the power of y** as the multiplication of x by itself y times

-Step 5 - Print x the power of y
+6. **Print** the value of x raised to the power of y .

-Step 6 - Stop
+7. **Stop**